ESG, SRI, Sustainable and Impact Investing Demystified

 ESG stands for Environmental, Social and Governance.
 While this is often referred to as a type of investing, the term ESG actually refers to the data that is used for an investment screening tool.
 ESG factors are used to enhance traditional financial analysis by identifying potential risks and opportunities beyond technical valuations alone.
 Companies report data around their environmental, social and governance impact.
 Investment managers use this data (often times) to build a positive screen, helping them choose which companies to invest into.

 Someone who strictly wants to avoid certain stocks or sectors may want to avoid an ESG fund.
 While many ESG funds seek to buy companies that are at the top of their class in either Environmental, Social or Governance.
-These funds sometimes invest into less desirable companies in an attempt to incite change from within.
+These funds sometimes invest into companies with lower ESG scores in an attempt to incite change from within.

 SRI Investing (Socially Responsible)